Menu Close

 Commonly Abused Drugs

 Addiction is a deadly disease affecting millions of people each year.
 While some individuals may develop a substance use disorder after consuming drugs recreationally, others may develop a dependence on prescription medication.
 Thus, it is important to remain aware of the commonly abused drugs and watch out for the early warning signs.
-If you or a loved one is struggling with addiction, reach out to Serenity Grove’s personalized substance abuse treatment program at soon as possible.
+If you or a loved one is struggling with addiction, reach out to Serenity Grove’s personalized substance abuse treatment program as soon as possible.

 Commonly Abused Drugs

-Regular consumption of drugs can significantly alter one’s brain chemistry and behavioral patterns, while also doing irreversible damage to their physical health.
+Regular consumption of drugs can significantly alter one’s brain chemistry and behavioral patterns while also doing irreversible damage to their physical health.
 However, by commencing treatment early and committing to lifelong wellness and sobriety, it may be possible to undo most of the damage and make a full recovery.

-Some of the most commonly abused drugs are discussed below:
+Some of the most commonly abused drugs are discussed below.

 Alcohol

 Alcohol is actually one of the most commonly abused substances not just in the United States but all over the world.
-Anyone of age can legally buy alcohol, and drinking at social events is so normalized in culture that it is not easy to spot the signs of alcoholism.
-Alcohol not only causes severe liver damage among other health issues, but it also can make people more aggressive, violent, and prone to accidents.
+Anyone of age can legally buy alcohol, and drinking at social events is so normalized in our culture that it is not easy to spot the signs of alcoholism.
+Alcohol not only causes severe liver damage, among other health issues, but it also can make people more aggressive, violent, and prone to accidents.

 Marijuana

 Marijuana is frequently consumed for its calming effects.
 With several variants available, some strains are more potent than others.
-Since recreational use of marijuana is illegal in many places, other illicit chemicals or spices are frequently mixed into synthetic marijuana, leading to greater dependence and health disorders.
+Since the recreational use of marijuana is illegal in many places, other illicit chemicals or spices are frequently mixed into synthetic marijuana, leading to greater dependence and health disorders.

 Stimulants